Neena Malhotra: Controversies

 Neena Malhotra served as press counselor at the Consulate General in New York from 2006 to 2009.
 She was sued in 2010 for slavery in the United States District Court for the Southern District of New York by their former maid Shanti Gurung.
-The lawsuit alleged the Malhotras made Gurung sleep on the floor despite unoccupied bedrooms and regularly work arduous 16-hour days doing housework.
-Her duties included giving a daily massage for Neena Malhotra, a task that made Gurung "extremely uncomfortable".
-Gurung had her passport taken away and the Malhotras threatened US government agencies would persecute her if she ran away and did not return.
-The living conditions according to Gurung were abusive.
-She often went hungry, lost considerable weight, did not have adequate clothing while running errands during the winter, and suffered physical ailments.

-According to the lawsuit Neena Malhotra also committed misrepresentation to the US government to obtain an A-3 visa for Gurung.
-Neena Malhotra presented a contract with Gurung that promised $7/hour to the Embassy of the United States, New Delhi for the visa but instead, the Malhotras had actually promised Gurung a wage of 5,000 Indian rupees (approximately $108 around the time) per month for three years to do "light cooking, light cleaning, and staffing the occasional house parties".
-In either case, Gurung alleged she did not receive the promised wages.
+According to the lawsuit, the Malhotras required Gurung to sleep on the floor in their living room despite the presence of unoccupied bedrooms.
+They allegedly confiscated her passport and visa immediately after issuance and kept them locked in Neena Malhotra’s bedroom so she could not access them.
+Gurung was permitted to leave the apartment only to run errands and was repeatedly warned that if she failed to return, “the American police and Homeland Security would take [her] money and would find, beat, rape, and imprison [her] before shipping [her] back to India as ‘cargo.’”
+The complaint states that the Malhotras systematically deprived Gurung of food, allowing her to eat only leftover scraps from meals she prepared for the family and their guests.
+As a result, she “went hungry as there were no leftovers to eat,” and was also denied rice, a staple of her diet.
+Her weight reportedly fell from approximately 147 pounds to less than 84 pounds during the forty months she worked for the family.
+The lawsuit further alleges that the Malhotras misrepresented Gurung’s employment contract to obtain an A-3 visa for her, submitting a document promising US-minimum-wage pay while actually offering her 5,000 Indian rupees per month for domestic work.
+Gurung claims she never received the wages promised under either version of the contract.

 The United States District Judge and former United States Ambassador to the Economic and Social Council of the United Nations Victor Marrero presided over the case.
 Marrero entered a judgment in favor of Shanti Gurung and awarded in 2012 a judgment of US$1,458,335 against the Malhotras based on the finding of United States Magistrate Judge Frank Maas.
+Gurung was represented by Mitchell Alan Karlin of Gibson, Dunn & Crutcher.
 As of 2016, the judgment remains unpaid.
-Gurung was represented by Mitchell Alan Karlin of Gibson, Dunn & Crutcher.

 Malhotra was cleared of all charges by an enquiry by the Indian Ministry of External Affairs and the Delhi High Court restrained the maid and her solicitors from pursuing any legal action in India.
-Given other similar charges with similar circumstances with Indian diplomats in the US including Prabhu Dayal and Devyani Khobraghade, a pattern of action seems to have targeted Indian diplomats in the US, accusing the US of double standards.

 In 2013, while serving as the joint secretary of the passport and visa division, Malhotra denied a visa for a US diplomatic spouse on the basis of homosexuality.
 Another Indian diplomatic official quoted by the Indian Express said it had been common practice in the past to give visas to a gay couple as a family member.

-Malhotra was transferred by the MEA to the archives and record management division.
+After the incident, Malhotra was transferred by the MEA to the archives and record management division.